Towards a Parameterized Approximation Dichotomy of MinCSP for Linear Equations over Finite Commutative Rings: Introduction

-Based on the observations above, we call a finite commutative ring $R$ \emph{Bergen} if it contains a chain of ideals $R = I_0 \supset I_1 \supset \dots \supset I_\ell = \{0\}$ such that for every $0 \leq i < \ell$, $I_i \setminus \{0\}$ admits a partition with the matching property and absorption property into $I_{i+1}$.
+Based on this, we call a finite commutative ring $R$ \emph{Bergen} if it contains a chain of ideals $R = I_0 \supset I_1 \supset \dots \supset I_\ell = \{0\}$ such that for every $0 \leq i < \ell$, $I_i \setminus \{0\}$ admits a partition with the matching property and absorption property into $I_{i+1}$.
 Unfortunately, choosing the chain for a given ring $R$ is nontrivial.
-For chain rings, the chain of ideals works, as shown in Lemma~\ref{lem:chain-is-bergen}.
-However, there are Bergen rings that are not chain rings.
-We show that every Bergen ring is lineal (Proposition~\ref{prop:bergenislineal}), which might suggest using the chain of annihilators as a candidate, but two examples in~\ref{ssec:knt-347} show that the annihilator chain does not always work.
+For chain rings, the chain of ideals works (Lemma~\ref{lem:chain-is-bergen}) but there are Bergen rings that are not chain rings (Lemma~\ref{lem:simplebergenexample}).
+Bergen rings are lineal (Proposition~\ref{prop:bergenislineal}), which might suggest using the chain of annihilators, but examples in~\ref{ssec:knt-347} show that this does not always work.

 It remains to show how to use a partition of $I \setminus \{0\}$ that has the matching property and the absorption property into $I' \subsetneq I$.
 Recall that our goal is to reduce from $\minlinideal{2}{R}{I}$ to $\minlinideal{2}{R}{I'}$.
 Let $\EQ^{\neq 0}$ be the set of classes in the partition.
 Let $(S, k)$ be a simple instance and $G = G(S)$ be the corresponding graph.
 Now we have a one-to-one correspondence between class assignments $V(S) \to \EQ^{\neq 0}$ and conformal cuts in $G$.
 And again, if $(S, k)$ is a yes-instance, then there is a conformal cut $U$ such that $b(U) \leq k$.
-However, now we cannot opt for a simple branching algorithm in the style of \textsc{Digraph Pair Cut} since some conformal cuts of low cost correspond to class assignments of high cost.
+However, now we cannot use a simple branching algorithm in the style of \textsc{Digraph Pair Cut} since some conformal cuts of low cost correspond to class assignments of high cost.
 For an extreme example over $\ZZ_8$, consider a system of equations